aykutterzi/Development-of-3D-Games/README.md

 ### zombie attack game.

 #### Zombies are attacking you village.
 You have to kill them.

-Unfortunately, the attack is increasing at every wave.
+### Unfortunately, the attack is increasing at every wave.
 Luckily, You can collect ammunition and restore your health between waves.

 ### WATCH OUT!!!
 The difficulty will increase in every wave.

+### Planned total number of waves is 10.
+However, this may increase in the future.